pranudeepmetuku10/ML_with_Databricks/README.md

-# Train and Deploy ML Model on Databricks Community Edition
+# Train and Deploy ML Model on Databricks

-End-to-end guide for training a machine learning model in **Databricks Community Edition** (free tier) and logging it to the **MLflow** experiment tracker.
+End-to-end guide for training a machine learning model in **Databricks Free Edition** and registering it to the **MLflow** model registry.

 > **Use Case:** Credit card fraud detection using a decision-tree classifier with hyperparameter tuning via 5-fold cross-validation.